webmappsrl/geobox/The jobs on PROCESSORS.md

 # Jobs for Processor Instances

-The Processor instances in this Laravel project contain only Laravel jobs that are implementations of the `AbstractProcessorJob` abstract class, which can be found in the `vendor/wm/wm-package/src/Jobs` directory.
+The Processor instances contain only Laravel jobs that are implementations of the `AbstractProcessorJob` abstract class, which can be found in the `vendor/wm/wm-package/src/Jobs` directory.
 This abstract class extends the default Laravel Job and implements the `ProcessorJobInterface` interface.
 Processor jobs that inherit from this abstract class have the following characteristics:

 - They have an `hoqu_job_id` and `input` properties inside their payloads.
 - They have some methods to interact with these properties.